Toggle: English / Spanish

 - Offer cool, bland, easy-to-swallow foods such as frozen pops, ice cream, mashed potatoes, gelatin, or applesauce.

 - Give your child acetaminophen or ibuprofen for pain.
-(Never give a child under age 20 aspirin.
-It can cause Reye's syndrome, a rare but serious illness.)
+(Never give aspirin to a child under age 2.
+It can cause Reye's syndrome, a rare, but serious illness.)

 - Bad breath and a coated tongue are common side effects.
 Gently brush your child's teeth every day.